aijame/aijame.github.io/README.md

 - The platform reduces bureaucracy and middlemen.

 ##### 9. Who can I contact for support?
-Authors can reach out to AIJAN support through the platform’s official contact form or support email for any questions regarding submission, NFT minting, or DOI registration.
+Authors can reach out to AIJAN support through the founding editor's contact on X private messaging form after payments.
+The editor only responds if the verifiable hash number was mentioned in the cover letter and manuscript for review.
+If your message is not responded to by the founding editor after payment, tweet him and tag him @danielsaatchi with #ajianhashdone to check his direct messages.
+Editors hate responding to emails, and he prefers a quick communication channel like X social media backchannel messaging.
+Your accepted work will be promoted by him directly on X later.